ijmeals/marvel-combat-game/README.md

 # Marvel Combat Game

+This was done as a coding assessment for a company.
+I have not worked with Ruby in over 2 years since my last place of employment was a JavaScript shop.

+To see the requirements they sent to me, [click here](./docs/requirements.md)

+## How to Run the Code

 This game is using the Marvel API.
 If you do not already have a developer account, [click here](https://developer.marvel.com/) to register an account as you will need to provide your own API Public and Private Key.

-## How to Run the Code

 The general steps needed to play this awesome game in your terminal is setting two environment variables, installing the gems and then running a ruby file.